Physics (PH) Courses

 111V Special Topics in Physics (1-3) Offered on demand

 This course will concentrate on one or more topics from the field of physics.
 The topics will depend upon current interests of students and staff.
-While the presentation will be at an elementary level, an attempt will be made to cover the topic in depth and to establish connections to other branches of science and human affairs.
+While the presentation will be at an elementary level, an attempt will be made to cover the topic in depth and to establish connections to other branches of science and

-1214, 1224 Elementary College Physics I, II (4, 4) Offered on demand 1214-F; 1224-SP, SU
+1214, Elementary College Physics I, II (4, 4) 1224 1214-F; 1224-SP, SU Offered on demand

 A non-calculus based introduction to physics, mechanics, fluids, heat and thermodynamics, electricity and magnetism, wave motion, sound, light, and atomic, and nuclear physics.
 Courses must be taken in sequence.
 Prerequisite: Mathematics 1123 with a minimum grade of “C.” Lecture, 3 hours; laboratory, 3 hours.